Zin0D/ASM64Challs/PWN_College/ASMModule.md

 ## 7. Memory-sum

-Just accessing variables at certain parts of memory
+This Solution shows how to access parts of memory.

 ```asm
 0x400000:	mov   	r8, qword ptr [rdi]